 Since you’re already under the hood, make a point to poke around the other remaining car fluids, too.
 Investigate the transmission fluid in the same way you check your oil.
 However, in this case the car must be running.
 Your owner’s manual explains when the transmission fluid should be changed, and is a great reference.
 As for the brake fluid, typically you will not need to top it off.
 However, if it has lost its golden color and is now brown, then it should be replaced.

 Besides checking car fluid levels, you can get your car ready for winter by ensuring the tires are in good condition.
 Furthermore, a set of winter tires is a must wherever snowfall is commonplace.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car fluids, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.